JaumeViBu/springKata-RPGCombat/README.md

 - [x] Characters have an attack Max Range.
 - [x] *Melee* fighters have a range of 2 meters.
 - [x] *Ranged* fighters have a range of 20 meters.
-- [ ] Characters must be in range to deal damage to a target.
+- [x] Characters must be in range to deal damage to a target.

 ## **Retrospective**

 - Are you keeping up with the requirements?
 Has any iteration been a big challenge?
+  - *Yes, a bit hectic but it's a nice change of pace.*
+  - *The biggest challenge for me was in the third iteration.
+It took a little while to see how exactly build the tests.*
 - Do you feel good about your design?
 Is it scalable and easily adapted to new requirements?
+  - Yes, I'm pretty proud of how much my code has changed in the last monts.
+  - It's been pretty forgiven till now.
 - Is everything tested?
 Are you confident in your code?
+  - Of course.
+  - 100% confident.

 ## **Iteration Four**